PujanShresthaBlueCloud/repacollage/README.md

 ### Creating the hook we need to go to hooks folder
 create new file use-debounce.ts here debounce means what ever user type on search field we don't want to query each letter to database so we pause for 500ms for query to be execute.

+After we add code in schema.prisma we need to run npx prisma generate

+And run
+npx prisma db push